-"You sure that's a good idea?"
+"Aren't you going to ask Dad for permission?"
 My brother was better at following rules than me.

 "Why do you need sunglasses."